 Kaplan Fox Reminds Investors with Losses in Spectrum Pharmaceuticals, Inc. (NasdaqGS: SPPI) of February 3, 2023 Lead Plaintiff Deadline

-/EIN News/ -- NEW YORK, Jan.
-13, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) filed a proposed class action suit in the United States District Court for the Southern District of New York against Spectrum Pharmaceuticals, Inc. (“Spectrum” or the “Company”) (NasdaqGS: SPPI), Thomas J. Riga, the Company’s Chief Executive Officer, and a member of the Company’s Board of Directors, Francois J. Lebel, the Company’s former Chief Medical Officer, and Nora E. Brennan, the Company’s Chief Financial Officer.
+NEW YORK, Jan.
+13, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) filed a proposed class action suit in the United States District Court for the Southern District of New York against Spectrum Pharmaceuticals, Inc. ("Spectrum" or the "Company") SPPI, Thomas J. Riga, the Company's Chief Executive Officer, and a member of the Company's Board of Directors, Francois J. Lebel, the Company's former Chief Medical Officer, and Nora E. Brennan, the Company's Chief Financial Officer.
 A copy of our complaint is available at www.kaplanfox.com.

 The Complaint alleges that Defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act") and Rule 10b-5 promulgated thereunder by the SEC, and is brought by plaintiff on behalf of all purchasers of Spectrum common stock during the period December 6, 2021 through September 22, 2022, inclusive ("Class Period").